-Though overloading is a primary cause of many boating accidents, improper loading is equally hazardous.
-Boaters should not only pay attention to the amount of weight, but also the distribution of weight in the boat.
+Though overloading is a primary cause of many boating accidents, improper loading Boaters should know the amount of weight and evenly is equally hazardous. distribute the weight.

 Near the steering wheel, you will find a metal Coast Guard Capacity Information Tag indicating the maximum weight and person capacity for your boat.
 This tag will also designate the maximum horsepower limit for an outboard.
 You and your passengers will be in jeopardy and your warranty void if any of these stipulations are exceeded.